Kerdasa raid

-The raid on Kerdasa (معركة كرداسة) took place on September 19, 2013, in Kerdasa when Egyptian security forces stormed the town to cleanse it from alleged terrorist spots.
-The operation was in response to an earlier massacre on August 14 the same year, where protesters attacked a police station killing eleven security personnel shortly after the Egyptian security forces had launched a violent crackdown and massacre on two protest camps in Cairo where hundreds of supporters of ousted Egyptian president Mohamed Morsi were killed.
+The raid on Kerdasa (معركة كرداسة) took place on 19 September 2013 in Kerdasa, when Egyptian security forces stormed the town to cleanse it from alleged terrorist spots.
+The operation was in response to an earlier massacre on 14 August that year, when protesters attacked a police station killing eleven security personnel shortly after the Egyptian security forces had launched a violent crackdown and massacre on two protest camps in Cairo where hundreds of supporters of ousted Egyptian president Mohamed Morsi were killed.
 The raid came a few days after a similar operation in Minya's town of Dalga, and was part of a larger crackdown by the interim government on armed supporters of deposed President Mohamed Morsi.

 Background

 Kerdasa is a notable touristic location in Egypt, known for its textile industry, and is the biggest town in the Giza Governorate.
 However, some extremist Islamic movements have also been linked to it as well as neighboring Nahya.
 It became an Islamist stronghold once again following Mohamed Morsi's election in 2012, and after the 2013 coup d'état that ousted Morsi, the town started harboring extremist elements wanted by the government.
 These cells became even more active there following the violent dispersal and massacre of pro-Morsi sit-ins in Cairo.
 Kerdasa was declared an Islamic state after it became under full control by the Islamists following the police station attack that killed eleven security officials.